MaterializeInc/materialize/doc/developer/README.md

 ## Table of contents

-* [ci-regexp.md](ci-regexp.md) describes how to mark a flaky CI issue with a regular expression to ignore it in future CI runs.
+* [ci-regexp.md](ci-regexp.md) describes how to mark a CI issue with a regular expression to ignore it in future CI runs.

 * [change-data-capture.md](change-data-capture.md) describes our change data
   capture (CDC) requirements.